zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc1155/is-withdraw-exited-many.md

 title: isWithdrawExitedMany
 keywords:
 - 'pos client, erc1155, isWithdrawExitedMany, polygon, sdk'
-description: 'isWithdrawExitedMany method check if withdraw has been exited for multiple tokens.'
+description: 'Checks if withdraw has been exited for multiple tokens.'
 ---

 `isWithdrawExitedMany` method check if withdraw has been exited for multiple tokens.
 It returns boolean value.